1. What is the Sukanya Samriddhi Yojana Scheme?

 (iv) However, one can make any number of deposits in a particular month or in a year.

 - To the extent of deposit made in the SSY account, you can claim a tax benefit under Section 80C of a deduction upto Rs 1.5 lakhs from your total income.

 - Commencing from the date of opening of the account, deposits in an account are allowed till the completion of 15 years.

-- The account matures after the completion of the tenure which is 21 years, and the balance in the SSA, including the interest, is paid to girl child on submitting an application and proof of identity, residence and citizenship documents
+- The account matures after the completion of the tenure which is 21 years, and the balance in the SSA, including the interest, is paid to the girl child on submitting an application and proof of identity, residence and citizenship documents.

 4. How to Open an SSY account in HDFC?

 The SSY account can be easily opened in a hassle-free way through HDFC.
 In case you do not have an HDFC account, you can open an SSY account by submitting the following documents.